General Laws Governing Irregularities

 DIRECTOR'S DISCRETIONARY POWERS

-- A. Right to Award an Adjusted Score
+A. Power to Award an Adjusted Score

-- The Director may award an adjusted score (or scores), either on his
+The Director may award an adjusted score (or scores), either on his

 own initiative or on the application of any player, but only when these